mesosphere/dcos-commons/docs/pages/developer-guide.md

 }
 ```

 This will result in restarting the scheduler and re-rendering the `ServiceSpec` template.
-The new template is shown below.
-Note that the value of `cpus` has changed to 0.2.
+The new template is shown below, with the value of `cpus` changed to `0.2`.

 ```yaml
 name: "hello-world"